-There were measures in place to protect the residents from being harmed or suffering from abuse.
+The inspector found that there were measures in place to protect the residents from being harmed or suffering from abuse.
 There had been no allegations or suspicions of abuse in the preceding period.
-The provider had a safeguarding policy in place and a staff member spoken with was aware of safeguarding procedures.
+The provider had a safeguarding policy in place and the person in charge and a staff member spoken with was aware of safeguarding procedures.